ObjColumnist/apn_on_rails/README.md

 * Backwards compatibility.
 0.4.0 required a manual upgrade to associate existing and new devices with an APN::App model.
 This version allows continued use of devices that are associated with a default "app" that stores its certificates in the config directory.
 This ought to allow upgrade to this version without code changes.
 * Batched finds.
 Finds on the APN::Device model that can return large numbers of records have been batched to limit memory impact.
 * Custom properties migration.
-At a pre-0.4.0 version the custom_properties attribute was added to the migration template that created the notifications table.
+At a pre-0.4.0 version the custom_payloads attribute was added to the migration template that created the notifications table.
 This introduced a potential problem for gem users who had previously run this migration.
-The custom_properties alteration to the apn_notifications table has been moved to its own migration and should work regardless of whether your apn_notifications table already has a custom_properties attribute.
+The custom_payloads alteration to the apn_notifications table has been moved to its own migration and should work regardless of whether your apn_notifications table already has a custom_payloads attribute.
 * last_registered_at changed to work intuitively.
 The last_registered_at attribute of devices was being updated only on creation potentially causing a bug in which a device that opts out of APNs and then opts back in before apn_on_rails received feedback about it might miss a period of APNs that it should receive.

 # Installation and Setup